Bale2024/Industrial-Copper-Modelling/README.md

 # Industrial-Copper-Modelling
 ```
-The project deals with the challenges of industry data (Copper) related to sales and pricing.
-The aim of the project is to predict status while capturing leads and selling price of the Copper based on the User input.
-The challenges are solved using Advanced Machine Learning techniques (Classification and Regression) where the less complex and noisy data is handled.
+*The project deals with the challenges of industry data (Copper Modelling) related to sales and pricing.

+*The aim of the project is to predict status while capturing leads and selling price of the Copper based on the User input.

+*The challenges are solved using  Machine Learning algorithms (Classification and Regression) where the less complex, skewed and noisy data is handled

+ using Advanced techniques like Data Normalisation, Feature Scaling and Outlier Detection.
 ```